 - (i) The expert knowledge can be reflected in the designed approach, which is expected to ensure desired outcomes while making use of the expertise; - (ii) The handcrafted features are case-specific.
 Therefore, the number of features does not need to be too high (compared to representation learning methods) in most cases; - (iii) As a result of using fewer features, commonly, algorithms used for the task do not need to be very complex.
-Thus, short processing times are expected; - (iv) Classical ML methods commonly have less parameters to train, which requires less training data.

-On the other hand, handcrafting features may also bring some limitations:

-- (i) Having fewer features can lead to poor accuracy in complex tasks and complex scenes.
+Thus, short processing times are expected.On the other hand, handcrafting features may also bring some limitations: - (i) Having fewer features can lead to poor accuracy in complex tasks and complex scenes.
 One cannot formulate too many features (especially compared to DL methods); - (ii) Case-specific feature handcrafting may lead to poor generalization capability; - (iii) For complex problems, features derived from more abstract features (as in the DL, Figure 2-1) can be needed, which are not feasible to be handcrafted.